Kylie Jenner Wears Taylor Swift’s Black Sequin Jumpsuit Amid Butt Implant Rumors

 She took to Instagram to show off her outfit, writing, “So grateful to be able to experience another over the top amazing Christmas.
 Thank you God for all my blessings this year,” along with a heart emoji, reports Teen Vogue.

 Kylie paired her sequined jumpsuit with diamond earrings and a statement watch.
-She also reverted back to her signature raven black hair, in case you haven’t noticed lately.
+She also reverted to her signature raven black hair, in case you haven’t noticed lately.

 So grateful to be able to experience another over the top amazing Christmas.
 Thank you God for all my blessings this year ❤️